 Hi, we’re Monica and Rich, two New Yorkers living aboard our 39-foot sailboat.
-Currently we’re in Savannah, Georgia, getting ready to sail south for the Bahamas.
+We spent the last year in Savannah, Georgia, before sailing south to the Bahamas for the winter.

 I’m the writer.
 I grew up on the West Coast with a bad case of wanderlust.
 It all started in college when I spent a semester abroad in Spain.
 After my studies were over I traveled all over Europe.
 When I got back, I knew that I needed to see more of the world and as soon as I had the chance I took off for another trip, this time to Southeast Asia.
 After that, I managed to spend a few months in Guatemala and Mexico honing my Spanish skills.
 Eventually my career in magazines took me to New York where I met Rich.
 Prior to meeting him, my only experience with sailing was a charter with friends in the Caribbean.
 I’ve still got a lot to learn in this department!
 These days I’m a freelance writer and editor, hoping to keep the cruising kitty topped off by working from wherever we are.